The Birth of the American 12-string Guitar

 Oscar Schmidt.
 Michael

-Simmons has written a couple articles over the years on the 12-string,
+Simmons has written a couple articles over the years on the 12-string

+which are worth noting.
 Probably the latest in 12-string circles is the increasing

 awareness by esoteric collectors and players of the little-known early (very